johanan/odata-metadata-processor/README.md

 That is where `odata-metadata-processor` comes in.

 ## QuickStart/How to Use
 You first need a metadata object.
-This can be parsed from the endpoint, a JSON document, or any object that implements the `ODataMetadata` interface.
+This can be parsed from an endpoint, a JSON document, or any object that conforms to the `ODataMetadata` interface.

 We can process a specific type and build a tree from that root.
 ```js